byoutline/CachedField/README.md

 ```
 Allows adding and removing listeners that will be informed about
 [FieldState](https://github.com/byoutline/CachedField/blob/master/src/main/java/com/byoutline/cachedfield/FieldState.java)
 changes(like starting to load value).
-This can be usefull for displaying busy indicator in graphical applications.
+This can be useful for displaying busy indicator in graphical applications.

 #### Parametric fields ####